Romamo/gitlabhq/doc/install/installation.md

 # Important notes

-This installation guide was created for and tested on **Debian/Ubuntu** operating systems.
+This installation guide was created for and tested on **FreeBSD 8.3 and 9.1** operating systems.
 Please read [`doc/install/requirements.md`](./requirements.md) for hardware and operating system requirements.

-This is the official installation guide to set up a production server.
+This is **NOT** the official installation guide to set up a production server since upstream doesnt support **FreeBSD**.
 To set up a **development installation** or for many other installation options please consult [the installation section in the readme](https://github.com/gitlabhq/gitlabhq#installation).

 The following steps have been known to work.
 Please **use caution when you deviate** from this guide.
 Make sure you don't violate any assumptions GitLab makes about its environment.